 Instructions

-- Make the refried beans: Heat the vegetable oil in a large saucepan over medium heat.
-Add the onions and let them cook for about five minutes or so, stirring occasionally until softened.
+- Make the refried beans:ย Heat the vegetable oil in a large saucepan over medium heat.
+Add the onions and cook them for about five minutes or so, stirring occasionally until softened.
 Add the garlic and green chile to the onions and cook for another 2-3 minutes.
 Add the beans, along with the liquid in the can.
 Stir and bring to a boil.
-Reduce to a strong simmer and let it all cook together for 5 minutes.
-Mash the bean, using a fork or potato masher, until the beans are broken down.
-Lower the heat to low and they will thicken while you make the eggs and sausage.
+Reduce to a strong simmer and cook them for 5 minutes.
+Mash the beans, using a fork or potato masher, until the beans are broken down.
+Adjust the heat to low so the mixture thickens while you make the eggs and sausage.

-- Make the eggs and sausage: Place the sausage in a large non-stick skillet.
+- Make the eggs and sausage:ย Place the sausage in a large non-stick skillet.
 Turn the heat to medium and cook the sausage, breaking it up with a spatula, until it’s cooked through.
 Lower the heat to low and add the eggs and cilantro.
-Stir continuously to scramble the eggs cooking them just until they start to form curds and most of the liquid has disappeared.
+Scramble the eggs, cooking them until they form curds and most of the liquid has disappeared.
 Remove the pan from the heat.

-- Ready to bake: Preheat the oven to 350 degrees.
-Uncover the enchiladas and bake for 30-40 minutes, or until hot and bubbly. (see note)
+- Ready to bake: Preheat the oven to 350ยฐF.
+Uncover the enchiladas and bake for 30-40 minutes or until hot and bubbly. (see note)

 Notes

-If you aren’t making the enchiladas ahead of time, reduce the bake time by 10-15 minutes.
+If you aren’t making the enchiladas ahead of time, reduce the baking time by 10-15 minutes.

 Recipe adapted from Food Network.